-The Victorian Government is expected to provide \$1.0 billion for housing assistance in 2021-22.4 This amount includes \$426 million which will be provided by the Commonwealth Government through the bilateral agreement with Victoria under the National Housing and Homelessness Agreement which came into effect from 1 July 2018.
+The Victorian Government is expected to provide \$1.0 billion for housing assistance in 2021-22.4 This amount includes \$426 million5 which will be provided by the Commonwealth Government through the bilateral agreement with Victoria under the National Housing and Homelessness Agreement which came into effect from 1 July 2018.
 The funding provided by the Commonwealth Government is to assist the state provide crisis and transitional accommodation, long term social housing, regular upgrades, maintenance, builds and acquisitions along with a range of assistance to prevent homelessness and support people to access and maintain housing.

-The National Agreement also specifies the roles of Commonwealth, state and local governments, with housing and homelessness services clearly marked as a state government responsibility.
-Local government is identified as being responsible for building approvals, local urban planning and development approval processes, and rates and charges that influence housing affordability.
+The National Agreement also specifies the role of the Commonwealth, state and local government's role, with housing and homelessness services clearly marked as a state government responsibility.
+Local government is identified as being responsible for building approval, local urban planning and development approval processes, and rates and charges that influence housing affordability.